HamzehAdawi/FocusMode/README.md

 # Dim Side Monitors for Windows

-A lightweight Windows utility to **dim side monitors** with hotkeys and a tray icon, with optional startup on login.
+A lightweight Windows utility to dim side monitors on multi-monitor setups, able to toggle by a hotkey.

 ## Features